LatestJuly 28Council straw-voted revisions to the draft; the updated ordinance is expected in August. See what changed

 Following the June 9 council review of the draft ordinance, the full text of draft SBMC Chapter 26.90 is released for public review — a draft, not an adopted ordinance.
 Source

-Rent caps take effect, initial registry registration comes due, the moratorium sunsets, and the first annual general adjustment — approximately 2.1%, from the April 2026 CPI — applies.
+Confirmed unchanged at the July 28 session: rent caps take effect, phased registration of all rental units begins (covered units first), the moratorium sunsets, and the first annual general adjustment — approximately 2.1%, from the April 2026 CPI — applies.

 The Ordinance

 Santa Barbara does not yet have a permanent rent stabilization ordinance.
-What it has today is two things: a temporary rent-increase moratorium in force since February 26, 2026 (Ordinance No. 2026-6206), which freezes rents for covered units at their December 16, 2025 levels; and a Public Review Draft of the permanent ordinance — a new Chapter 26.90 of the Santa Barbara Municipal Code — published June 10, 2026 and open for public comment through Thursday, July 9, 2026.
+What it has today is two things: a temporary rent-increase moratorium in force since February 26, 2026 (Ordinance No. 2026-6206), which freezes rents for covered units at their December 16, 2025 levels; and a Public Review Draft of the permanent ordinance — a new Chapter 26.90 of the Santa Barbara Municipal Code — published June 10, 2026, now being revised following the July 28 amendment session.
 The draft is exactly that: a draft.
 No first reading has occurred and nothing in Chapter 26.90 has been adopted.
-If the ordinance proceeds on the schedule the council and staff have described — introduction (first reading) in late July 2026, adoption after a second reading — the permanent program becomes operative January 1, 2027, with a first annual rent adjustment of approximately 2.1%.
+If the ordinance proceeds on the schedule staff described on July 28 — a revised draft returning for introduction sometime in August 2026 (staff committed to no date), adoption after a second reading — the permanent program becomes operative January 1, 2027, with a first annual rent adjustment of approximately 2.1%.

 Where things stand